75 Must Know Nautical Terms

 1. Abandon ship

 This is the order to leave the ship immediately.
 The order must be issued verbally by a delegated person in command.
-Usually, abandoning a ship is the last resort after all other preventative actions have been exhausted or become impossible and when the loss of the ship is imminent.
-This command is usually followed by the man in the lifeboat order.
+Abandoning a ship is usually the last resort after all other preventative actions have been exhausted or become impossible and when the loss of the ship is imminent.
+The man in the lifeboat order usually follows this command.

 2. Amidship